Concordium/concordium-rust-smart-contracts/CTS1.rst

 Parameter
 ~~~~~~~~~

+The parameter contains whether to add or remove an operator and the address to add/remove as operator.
+It does not contain the address which are adding/removing the operator as this will be the sender address of the transaction invoking this function.

 The parameter is first a byte indicating whether to remove or add an operator, where if the byte is 0 the sender is removing an operator, if the byte is 1 the sender is adding an operator.
 The followed is the operator address :ref:`Address` to add or remove as operator for the sender.